xpqz/dyalog-docs/windows-ui-guide/docs/tracer/index.md

 ⎕SE.UCMD[2]
 ```

+See also the section on [tracing primitives](trace-primitives.md).

 ## Controlling Execution

 The point of execution may be moved by clicking the *Back* and *Fwd* buttons in the *Trace Tools* window or, using the keyboard, by pressing <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>Bksp</kbd> and <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>Enter</kbd>.
 Notice however that these buttons do not themselves change the state indicator or the display in the *SIStack* window.
 This happens only when you restart execution from the new point.

-You can cut back the stack by clicking the <EP> button in the *Trace Tools* window.
+You can cut back the stack by clicking the **&lt;EP&gt;** button in the *Trace Tools* window.
 This causes execution to be suspended at the start of the line which was previously traced.
 The same effect can be achieved using the keyboard by pressing Esc.
 It can also be done by selecting *Exit* from the *File* menu on the Trace Window or by selecting *Close* from its system menu.

-The <RM> button removes the Trace window and resumes execution.
+The **&lt;RM&gt;** button removes the Trace window and resumes execution.
 The same is achieved by the expression `→⎕LC`.

-The <BH> button continues execution until the current function has run to completion and control has returned to the calling function.
+The **&lt;BH&gt;** button continues execution until the current function has run to completion and control has returned to the calling function.
 It leaves the Trace window displayed and allows you to watch execution progress.

 ## Using the Session and the Editor